luna/luna-book/visualizations.md

             example.js
 ```
 It contains few files:
-    - `min.js` - minified JS file with library you want to connect with visualization (not included in visualizer template)
-    - `config.js` - list of constructors for visualization to be active and types, calling proper html when types matches
+    * `config.js` - module responsible for checking if your visualization is able to present data of current type and presenting to gui all compatible presentation forms
-    - `example.js` - event listeners for different events (message, resize - full screen and load).
+    * `example.js` - event listeners for different events (like `message`, `resize` and `load`).
 All the important things will happen here.
-    - `example.css` - basic  css file for visualization
+    * `example.css` - css styling for visualizer
-    - `example.html` - html file with all css and js imports and custom div id predefined.
+    * `example.html` - html file with all css and js imports.

 You can download template `visualizers` folder from https://github.com/luna/visualizers-template/archive/master.zip
-At this moment you can not change the size of the visualization, it is fixed to 300 x 300 px.
+At this moment you can not change the size of the visualization, it is fixed to `300 x 300 px`.
 If you hold `space` key the visualization will be maximized to the Node Editor size.

 Communication between Luna and visualization is through JSON structures.
 Simplest way to create custom visualization, on Luna side, is creating proper type for a visualization.
 Let's assume we want to connect with a new plotting library written in JS.
 The JS part of visualization is expecting id of html object in which it will show the result and plot definition.
 The chart object will contain two nested objects: data series called `data` and `type` with type of plot.
 The datatype looks like: